rubienr/wacom/README.md

     Without command line arguments the script loads the default conguration and applies the parameters to attached device(s).
     Note: always specify --config as first prameter (even for --help).
+    Note: gnome-shell is not supported.
+Most settings will work except emitting button events (see man xsetwacom "Button button-number [mapping]" in section PARAMETERS)
     Options:

       --parameters        Print all supported device parameters and exit.